-The redesigned Silverado offers a full range of models that combine class-leading capability and surprising refinement with good fuel economy.
+The Silverado offers a full range of models and powertrains that combine class-leading capability and surprising refinement with good fuel economy.

-Ride comfort and interior ergonomics, while good, can’t match those of the Ram 1500, which is also redesigned for 2019.
+Ride comfort and interior materials, while good, can’t match those of the Ram 1500.

 Full-time 4WD is available on all but the base WT (Work Truck) models, which offer part-time 4WD, and the optional 6.2-liter V8 is one of the most powerful engines available in the class.

 The Silverado is Chevy’s full-size pickup.
 It’s available in regular cab, extended cab, and crew cab body styles with a range of engines and a choice of rear-wheel drive, part-time 4WD, and full-time 4WD.
 The broad model lineup ascends through Work Truck (WT), Custom, Custom Trail Boss, LT, RST, LT Trail Boss, LTZ, and High Country trim levels.
 The RST is a “street performance” model, the Trail Boss models offer a 2-inch suspension lift and off-road-focused gear, and the High Country is a lavishly trimmed luxury model.
 Available safety features include forward collision warning with pedestrian detection and low-speed automatic braking, lane-departure warning, lane-keep assist, blind-spot alert, and rear cross-traffic alert.
 Other available features include a rearview camera display in the rearview mirror, a 360-degree camera display, and a power-release tailgate.